 Cheap Movers Singapore

 If you require more capacity, you can hire a 15ft truck for just S$258.
-That’s among the lowest among the movers we surveyed.
+That’s among the lowest for the moving companies we surveyed.

 Free shrink wrap is provided for your bulky items.
 If you require cardboard boxes, you can top up S$30 for 10 pieces.